The Best Career Advice From 30 Leaders In The Nursing Field

 Tennessee Nurses Association

 As a beginner nurse, I believe one of the most important things you should do is to identify a nursing mentor who can help you grow in your nursing career.
-Graduating nursing school is a huge accomplishment, but it is just the beginning.
+Graduating from nursing school is a huge accomplishment, but it is just the beginning.
 Having a nursing mentor allows you to gain knowledge and insight into the nursing profession from someone who has experienced this first hand.
 Your mentor is someone that you can go to with questions, with concerns, or maybe just to vent about your day.
 Your nursing mentor should be someone who challenges you to be the best and to achieve the goals you have set for yourself.
 Hands down, I would not be where I am today without the guidance and support of my nursing mentors.

 "Your nursing mentor should be someone who challenges you to be the best." -E. Haley Vance